 Can I leave a gift in my will and still provide for my family?
 Yes!
 We completely understand that this may be one of the most important considerations for you in drafting your will.
 There are many ways to do this.

 Some people divide their estate into percentages, much like you would cut up a pie, leaving a portion to each of their children, grandchildren, loved ones and another to CARE.
 You may want to talk to your professional advisors regarding your estate plan.
 A gift in your will can provide relief from, and in some cases eliminate entirely, taxes on your estate.

 Do I need to re-do my entire will to include my gift to CARE?
 No!
 Even if your will has already been written, you can include CARE Canada using a special legal clause called a codicil.
 We have sample codicil language available here that you and your legal professional may find useful.
 You can also choose to add CARE to your will next time you update it.

 Isn’t it more important to donate now rather than later?
 Both are important, and CARE Canada is grateful for all donors who are using their support to empower women and strengthen communities worldwide.
 But a gift in your will is an extraordinary way to leave a legacy that will last for years to benefit future generations.

 Should I tell you about my decision?
 We understand that choosing to make a gift in your will is a very personal decision, and you certainly don’t have to talk to us about it.
 However, if you do let us know that you’ve included CARE Canada in your will, we’re able to consider this gift in future planning.
 And of course, it allows us the chance to speak to you directly about your motivations for giving, so that we can do right by your extraordinary gift.
-Please contact us at 1.800.267.5232, or enter your details below (or LINK to contact form) if you’d like to inform us of your gift.
+Please contact us at 1.800.267.5232, or enter your details below if you’d like to inform us of your gift.